 Built in 1799 along two arrondissements, this is the oldest of the surviving covered passages in Paris and the first one illuminated with gas lamps in 1816.
 Its name comes from the two large rotundas built at the entrance of the passage (disappeared today) to display panoramic paintings of Paris, Toulon, Rome, Jerusalem, and other famous cities.
 This labyrinthine passage is home to the Théâtre des Variétés which entertains Parisians since 1807.
 Most of all Passage des Panoramas is known for its philately shops.
 Therefore if you like old stamps, postcards and coins, this is the place to go.

-Our must-sees: the French engraving and printer Henri Stern (#47) set up shop here in 1834.
-Today the shop is working as a fancy café but you still can see original details of the former shop.
+OUR MUST SEE’S: the French engraving and printer Henri Stern (#47) set up shop here in 1834.
+Today the shop is working as a fancy cafe but you still can see original details of the former shop.
 The Artists’ entrance to Théâtre des Variétés (#17).
 Tombées du Camion (#44) has interesting (sometimes weird) collectibles.

-The perfect break: Restaurant Noglu (#16), one of the few gluten-free eateries in Paris.
+THE PERFECT BREAK: Restaurant Noglu (#16), one of the few gluten-free eateries in Paris.
 Les Racines (#8) specializes in trendy natural wines.
 La Crêperie (#62) proposes yummy crêpes and ice creams.